 As promised, your ingredient list for this Cool Whip without pudding is quite short.
 Here’s what you’ll need:

-- Cool Whip – Anybody else hear The Capitols playing in their minds?
-Or is it just me?
-Find this lightly sweetened, light-as-air whipped topping in the freezer section of any major super market.
+- Cool Whip – You can find this lightly sweetened, light-as-air whipped topping in the freezer section of any major super market.
+Make sure you grab the full-fat variety with the label “original”.

 - Substitution – While I’m a faithful follower of this iconic brand, basic logic leads me to believe this should also work with store brands and potentially even the vegan ones.
 (If you give them a try, let me know how they turn out in the comments below!)